Michigan Tech Huskies football, 1980–1989: 1984

 The 1984 Michigan Tech Huskies football team represented Michigan Technological University as a member of the Great Lakes Intercollegiate Athletic Conference (GLIAC) during the 1984 NCAA Division II football season.
 In their fourth and final year under head coach Ron Marciel, the Huskies compiled a 4–6 record (2–4 in conference games), finished fifth in the GLIAC, and were outscored by a total of 325 to 288.

-The team's individual statstical leaders included:
+The team's individual statistical leaders included: